5 Smart Branding Strategies You Can Use Now

 Applying the Strategy

-Co-branding is a way to effectively building a sales funnel and expanding on your customer base.
+Co-branding is a way to effectively build a sales funnel and expand on your customer base.
 You would need to find a good brand to partner with, and avoid partnering with a brand that may overpower yours.
 This means that you need to focus on finding a business that operates at a similar scale to yours but offers a differing product.

 Be specific about the length of a campaign and how you will measure the success of the partnership to avoid brand dilution which occurs when a brand is extended beyond its limit and confuses a potential client.